MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/registering-a-winsock-kernel-application.md

   // Capture the WSK Provider NPI.
 If WSK subsystem is not ready yet,
   // wait until it becomes ready.
   Status = WskCaptureProviderNPI(
-    &amp;WskRegistration, // must have been initialized with WskRegister WSK_INFINITE_WAIT,
+    &WskRegistration, // must have been initialized with WskRegister WSK_INFINITE_WAIT,
-    &amp;wskProviderNpi
+    &wskProviderNpi
     );

   if(!NT_SUCCESS(Status))